Luciano Spalletti's appointment as the new manager of Italy has been made public, assuming the role subsequent to Roberto Mancini's departure.

-Mancini returned to the club in 2014, but his second spell proved far less successful, and he would not add to the silverware won during his first spell.
+Mancini returned to the club in 2014, but his second coming proved far less successful, and he would not add to the silverware won during his first spell.

 During that second spell, Inter were sanctioned under UEFA Financial Fair Play Regulations.
-Mancini spent less than two years at the club in his second spell and returned an overall win percentage of just 46.75% as opposed to 61.95% in his first reign.
+Mancini spent less than two years at the club and returned an overall win percentage of just 46.75% as opposed to 61.95% in his first reign.

 Legendary status at Sampdoria

-Notably hot-headed, Mancini frequently clashed with team-mates over differences of opinion, a trait which he carried into his managerial career.
+Notably hot-headed, Mancini frequently clashed with team-mates, a trait which he carried into his managerial career.

 Playing for and managing Italy

-After leaving Inter for the second time, Mancini sought pastures new and found them in the manager's post at Russian club Zenit St Petersburg.
+After leaving Inter for a second time, Mancini sought pastures new and found them in the manager's post at Russian club Zenit St Petersburg.

-His time at the club was short and largely uneventful and would end with Mancini leaving the club to take over the Italian national team.
+His time at the club was short and largely uneventful and would end with Mancini leaving to take over the Italian national team.

-Both his sons Andrea and Fillipo are professional footballers, but neither has achieved the heights their famous father did during his playing career.
+Both his sons Andrea and Fillipo are professional soccer players, but neither has achieved the heights their famous father did during his playing career.